 APR – SEP

 22°C – 31°C, Bring your sunglasses

 18°C – 28°C, Prepare an umbrella just in case

-Need a visa to visit Indonesia?
+Need a visa to visit Solo in Indonesia?
 Check out Visa to visit Indonesia official website.

 Did you find what you are looking for?
 Try out the enhanced Google Search: